deusexmachina892/reusable-table-component/README.md

 3. The table can be filtered by entering search terms in the filter box.
 If there is no match, nothing will happen.
 4. Users can select rows and can apply an action on the rows.
 The action has to be prefined and provided as a prop.

+### Test Coverage
+Test coverage is decent and more tests can be added

 ### Where to go from here:

+Performance improvements?
 More features can be added and this component can be published as an npm package.